Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 * Domain/range of object/result of a study event include observation unit, sample, data download
 * We propose the new `bioschema:StudyExternalEvent`, as a subclass of `bioschema:StudyEvent` and distinct from `LabProtocol`
-* Introduce `agri:studyEventType` at the StudyEvent level, with a range of text or URL or DefinedTerm or PropertyValue This will allow to define things like "growing protocol", "rainfall", "watering" and applies to both protocols and external events
+* Use `dc:type` to qualify the event type with MIAPPE/PPOE terms, eg, "growing protocol", "rainfall", "watering".
+This applies to both protocols and external events.
 * As elsewhere, `schema:subjectOf` links `StudyEvent` to `Study` (and hence, all the mentioned subclasses)
 	* As said above prefer this to `schema:partOf`. `schema:studySubject` has a very different meaning.

 ### LabProtocolParameterValue and LabProtocolParameterType

 * We propose the new `agri:LabProtocolParameterValue` as subclass of `schema:PropertyValue`.
 Similarly, introduce `agri:LabProtocolParameterType` (both modelled as per the discussion above on value/type pairs).
-* introduce `agri:hasProtocolParameter` as subproperty of `schema:additionalProperty`
-  (to link a protocol to its parameter values or types)
+* introduce `agri:hasLabProtocolParameterValue` as subproperty of `dc:type`, to link a param type to its values.
+Introduce its inverse, `agri:hasLabProtocolParameterType`.
+	* As in other cases, these two properties are **only** to link value/type.
+To link from other entitied (eg, event -> parameters), use `schema:additionalProperty`
+  * Moreover, you might want to keep things simple, by using `dc:type` in place of these specific new predicates (see the factor value case).
 ## Observed Variables

 ### New proposal: agri:StudyObservedVariable